 The speakers for this event include Ana Sambold, one of California’s leading alternative dispute resolution professionals and also Danny McFadden a practising solicitor in both Australia and the UK, mediator and trainer.

-Our principal lawyer and head of our Litigation & Alternative Dispute Resolution pillar, Meghan Warren is admitted to practice as an Australian legal practitioner in addition to being admitted as an Attorney at Law to the New York State Bar in the US.
+Our Director and Principal and lead for our Dispute Resolution division, Meghan Warren is admitted to practice as an Australian legal practitioner in addition to being admitted as an Attorney at Law to the New York State Bar in the US.